samus-io/tablab-steps/steps/GrB8bRgza4v5zR26c4pTU4JjNuEaDFEEq2j/en/README.md

 * Create an environment where teams can work together openly and without fear of blame.
 Encourage trust, empathy, and shared responsibility.
 * Use collaboration tools to allow different teams (like development, operations, and security) to work together on projects and approve workflows.

+### Agile Project Management

+* Agile project management is an iterative approach that enables teams to deliver value to customers faster and more efficiently.
+Agile teams work on smaller increments of the project, continuously evaluating requirements, plans, and results.
+This flexibility allows teams to respond to feedback and adapt as needed.
+* Typically Starts with a workflow that includes four phases: to do, in progress, code review, and done.
+* Large projects are broken into smaller tasks (epics, stories, and themes) to manage scope and respond to changes efficiently.
+* Is done using Scrum and Kanban to plan, track, and measure incremental work effectively.

 ### Continuous Development